KipCrossing/staked_escrow/README.md

-# staked_escrow
+# StakedEscrow

-An EVM smart contract for escrows where each party has a stake
+An EVM smart contract for escrows where each party has a stake.

+A 25% stake from both payer and merchant provides a deterrent for fraudulent activity, as both parties risk losing something if they do not fulfill their end of the deal.
+The escrow system is designed to prevent scenarios where the payer sends funds and does not receive the agreed-upon goods/services, or where the merchant provides the goods/services but funds are not released.

 WARNING: this is in WIP and has not been properly tested

 ## Features

-Here are the primary features of this contract:
+Here are the primary features of the `StakedEscrow` contract:

-**deposit()**: The payer (buyer) can deposit funds into the contract.
-The deposit must be equal to amount (the cost of goods/services) plus a 25% stake.

-**cancelEscrow()**: The payer can cancel the entire escrow before any trading has begun, in which case they receive a full refund.

-**enterTrade()**: A merchant (seller) can enter into a trade by depositing 25% of amount as a stake.
-They also provide their contact details.

-**cancelTrade()**: The merchant can cancel the trade and receive their staked amount back.

-**completeTrade()**: The payer confirms the completion of the trade.
-The merchant receives the amount and their stake, and the payer gets back their staked amount.

-The 25% stake from both payer and merchant provides a deterrent for fraudulent activity, as both parties risk losing something if they do not fulfill their end of the deal.
-The escrow system is designed to prevent scenarios where the payer sends funds and does not receive the agreed-upon goods/services, or where the merchant provides the goods/services but is not paid.
+**createEscrow(uint256 \_amount, string memory \_details) public payable returns(uint256)**

+This function is used to create a new escrow.
+The merchant calls this function, specifying the total trade amount and details.
+It then creates a new escrow and returns the unique ID of the escrow.

+**deposit(uint256 \_escrowId) external payable**

+This function is used by the buyer to deposit the funds necessary to cover the trade and their stake.
+The function checks if the escrow hasn't already been completed or cancelled, and that no buyer has been set yet.
+It also checks that the buyer is depositing exactly the right amount (the total trade amount plus 25% as a stake).
+The buyer's address is then recorded.

+**cancelEscrow(uint256 \_escrowId) external**

+This function allows the _merchant_ to cancel the escrow.
+It refunds the buyer (if there is one) and the merchant the amounts they put into the contract.

+**completeTrade(uint256 \_escrowId) external**

+This function allows the _buyer_ to mark the trade as completed.
+It marks the escrow as completed and transfers the total trade amount to the merchant (plus stake) and refunds the buyer's stake.

 ## Project